 Are There Criminal Penalties for Driving Without Insurance?

-Most people who are in an accident and have no insurance will at least receive a ticket from police and have to pay a fine.
-Even on your first offense, driving without insurance carries penalties, including fines of up to $350.
-If you have a prior offense, your fine could be as high as $1,000.
-The state may also suspend your license as long as two years as a part of your sentence for a repeat offense.
+Most people in an accident and have no insurance will most likely receive a ticket from the police and have to pay a fine.
+The state could also suspend your license if you are a repeat offender.

 What Is the Required Minimum Liability Coverage in Texas?

 Many companies offer low-cost policies to help motorists get and maintain this amount of liability coverage.
-Financially, it makes a lot more sense to pay for insurance than to deal with the cost of a ticket and the additional fees related to driving without insurance.
+Financially, it makes more sense to pay for insurance than deal with the cost of a ticket and the additional fees related to driving without insurance.

 What Are the Risks of Driving Without Insurance in Texas?

-Texas has a fault-based auto insurance system, meaning the victim of an accident can hold the person who caused it fully liable for the injuries, property damage, and other losses they suffered.
-After an accident, the injured parties generally file a claim based on the at-fault driver’s liability insurance policy.
-The insurance company then pays out to cover their damages.
+Texas has a fault-based auto insurance system, meaning the victim of an accident can hold the person who caused it liable for losses.
+After an accident, the injured parties can generally file a claim against the at-fault driver’s liability insurance policy.
+The insurance company would then pay out to cover the claimant’s damages.

-If you do not have auto insurance to cover the accident victims, you may face a personal injury lawsuit.
-Crash victims have the right to hold you responsible for their financial losses.
-If they choose, they can take you to court and ask a judge to force you to pay them from your own bank account or by liquidating assets.
+If you do not have auto insurance to cover accident victims, you may face a personal injury lawsuit.
+Accident victims have the right to hold you responsible for their financial losses.
+If they choose, they can take you to court.

 Not carrying auto insurance can also pose a problem if the other driver caused the accident.
-While a lack of insurance does not make you liable for the wreck, you can expect the insurance company and the at-fault driver to say you acted negligently and without regard to your legal responsibilities.
-This could reduce your payout in some situations.
+A lack of insurance does not make you liable for the wreck.
+However, you can expect the insurance company and the at-fault driver to say you acted negligently, and without regard to your legal responsibilities.
+This accusation could reduce your payout in some situations.

-If you have questions about getting the financial recovery you deserve after a Texas car accident, the team from D. Miller & Associates, PLLC, can help.
-We can offer support and guidance, and explain the strength of your case against the at-fault driver.
-Call us today at 713-850-8600 for a free case review and consultation.
+If you have questions about getting the financial recovery you deserve after a Texas car accident, the team from D. Miller & Associates, PLLC™, can help.
+Since 2002, we have offered support and guidance to our clients.
+Now, we want to help you and explain the strength of your case against the at-fault driver.